 It has already been identified that the problem of food waste is more than the food that is thrown away as it includes the entire supply chain.
 The food that we see in the supermarkets goes through a lengthy production process to get to the supermarket shelves.
 As part of this process, there is the use of a number of resources, all of which can have their own impact on the environment.

-The land on earth is precious, valuable and limited, yet 28% of the world’s agricultural areas are utilised for the production of food that goes to waste.
+The land on earth is precious, valuable, and limited, yet 28% of the world’s agricultural areas are utilized for the production of food that goes to waste.
 This causes problems with the quality of the land but also the need to clear land to make way for space to grow crops.

 The sheer size of global food production is phenomenal, especially when you consider that a land mass greater than the size of China is used to grow the food each year that does not get eaten.
 This is land that has been developed to the point where rainforests have been destroyed, species have been driven out of their habitat of which many have been driven to extinction, while indigenous populations have been moved from their homes.
 All of this is done to produce food that simply gets wasted.